Bill McLeod Jacobsen: Club career

 Jacobsen also has a long career on the club level.
-In 2008-2011 he was the manager for B68 Toftir and in 2009 he won the title as Manager of the Year on the Faroe Islands.
+In 2008-2011 he was the manager for B68 Toftir, and in 2009 he won the title as Manager of the Year on the Faroe Islands.
 Before being B68’s manager, Bill McLeod Jacobsen was an assistant manager for NSÍ Runavík (2002) working with manager Jógvan Martin Olsen, former Faroese National team coach, and assistant manager for KÍ Klaksvík (2000) where he worked with manager Tomislav Sivic, who's a former manager for Serbia’s national under-21 football team and under-19 team.

 On the youth level, Jacobsen also has experience with both Faroese and Danish teams.
 From 1987 to 1994, Jacobsen was the head coach for several of KÍ Klaksvík’s youth teams, and from 1995 to 1998 he was the youth team coach in Esbjerg fB in Denmark.

-Jacobsen is a UEFA A License registered coach since 2006.
-Despite his young age, Jacobsen has 13 years of experience working for the Faroese FA and several years of experience on the club level in the Faroe Islands as well as in Denmark.
-Therefore, Jacobsen is considered to be one of the most experienced and talented managers from the Faroe Islands.
+Jacobsen has held a UEFA A coaching license since 2006.
+He has worked for the Faroe Islands Football Association for 13 years and has also gained coaching experience at club level in both the Faroe Islands and Denmark.
+He has been regarded as one of the more experienced football managers from the Faroe Islands.